Graduate education in optics in Japan and the United States: impact of funding levels on educational structure: How funding shapes the educational environment

-In sharp contrast to students in the U.S., only few Japanese PhD students can expect to receive a monthly stipend, coming primarily from very competitive national and company-sponsored scholarships.
+In sharp contrast to students in the U.S., only few Japanese PhD students can expect to receive a monthly stipend, with these few deriving primarily from very competitive national and company-sponsored scholarships.
 Thus, students (or more likely their parents) are expected to pay their own way throughout their PhD studies.
-At Utsunomiya University, the typical annual tuition is currently {\yen}536,000/year, and basic living expenses are about {\yen}110,000/month.
-While these costs are dramatically lower than they are for a typical university in the United States, they remain a severe financial barrier for students considering a research career.
+At Utsunomiya University, the typical annual tuition is {\yen}536,000/year (equivalent to US\$3480 as of the year 2025), and basic living expenses are about {\yen}110,000/month (US\$700/month).
+While these costs are considerably lower than they are for a typical university in the United States, they remain a severe financial barrier for students considering a research career.

 The lack of basic financial support is one of the reasons why there are significantly fewer PhD students in Japan than there are in the United States.
 A second reason is that Japanese students pondering a research career in industry have long been told that companies prefer to educate their employees in-house rather than hire already-trained researchers.
 This is slowly changing, with the decline in corporate prosperity and the consequent reduction in spending for companies' internal education.
-But many students still feel that there is a stigma against PhD students trying to enter a research career in industry.
+But many students still feel that there is a stigma against PhD students trying to enter a research career in industry.\cite{NikkeiAsia}

 One consequence of the excellent financial support provided by universities in the U.S.\ is that there is heavy pressure placed on professors to obtain research funding.
 Beyond the initial startup funding supplied to a new professor to get his or her research lab off the ground, universities provide very little direct research funding to professors.
 To compensate, researchers spend a large portion of their time --- significantly more of it than their peers in Japan do --- writing grant applications and searching for alternative sources of funding.